trajceskijovan/Empirical-study-Causal-effect-and-causal-inference/README.md

 Failing to reject 𝐇0:𝛿1=0 indicates that no obvious evidence for endogeneity of 𝑦2 We reject the null hypothesis that DEN is exogenous and conclude that DEN is indeed an endogenous variable.

+# IV Selection
+An ideal instrumental variable affects the regressor (Population Density) but does not directly influence the dependent variable (Covid-19 Fatality Rate) except through the indirect effect on the regressor.

+Median Income Annual and Gini Index are potential IV choices:

+If a state has High Annual Median Income, it indicates that Population Density will be higher in that state as more people will migrate to the state trying to find a job.

+However, Median Income Annual does not directly affect if a person gets infected by Covid-19 and dies from it, so should not have a direct effect on Covid-19 Fatality Rate

+Gini Index - is a measure of statistical dispersion intended to represent the income inequality or wealth inequality within a nation or any other group of people.

+To get the consistent estimator for  𝜷 , we introduce Two-Stage Least Squares.

+We completed 2SLS using two different OLSs as well as utilizing a package -IV2SLS.
+Both of the approaches provided us with similar results for beta for log Density, beta=1.0791.
+However, there is a difference in Standard Error.
+Standard Error of automatic 2SLS is 0.2121 and Standard Error using two separate OLS is 0.1495.
+Standard Error using two OLS is misleading as the computer treats each of the OLSs, 1st and 2nd OLS, separately.
+Therefore, we choose to use automatic 2SLS approach using the package IV2SLS.

+Solution for beta using OLS is smaller than it is in 2SLS.
+It appears that OLS underestimates true effect of beta.

+# Sargant Test
+We need to test the assumption that IVs are not correlated with the error term in the equation of interest.
+If IVs are endogenous than we need to find different IVs.
+Since we have overidentifying restrictions, we are going to perform the Sargan–Hansen test.

+The test of overidentifying restrictions regresses the residuals from an 2SLS regression on all instruments and exogenous variables.
+It is based on the observation that the residuals should be uncorrelated with the set of exogenous variables if the instruments are truly exogenous.

+Null Hypothesis: All IVs are exogenous (IVs are uncorrelated to Error Term) Alternative Hypothesis: IVs are correlated to Error Term.

+Result: P-Value is above 0.05, therefore, we cannot reject Null Hypothesis and may conclude that IVs are not correlated to Error.
+It supports the validity of IVs we found.

+# Testing for Endogeneity
+Next, we can use Hausman-Wu test to test for Endogeneity.

+The 2SLS estimator is less efficient than OLS estimator when the explanatory variables are exogenous

+Therefore, if no endogeneity problem occurs, then we prefer OLS estimator.

+Suppose the structural model:
+𝑦1=𝛽0+𝛽1𝑦2+𝛽2𝑧1+𝛽3𝑧2+𝑢1
+where 𝑦2(Population Density) is suspected endogenous

+We also have available IVs 𝑧3 (Gini Index) and 𝑧4(Income) excluded from the above model.
+In terms of the first stage linear prediction model of 𝑦2=𝜋0+𝜋1𝑧1+𝜋2𝑧2+𝜋3𝑧3+𝜋4𝑧4+𝑣2 we know that 𝑦2 (Population Density) is not endogenous if and only if 𝑣2 is uncorrelated to 𝑢1 in the structural model.
+Idealy speaking, we can just test the statistical significance of 𝛿1 in the simple projection model: 𝑢1=𝛿1𝑣2+𝑒1
+In practice, we will collect the first stage linear prediction model residuals and conduct the following auxiliary regression: 𝑦1=𝛽0+𝛽1𝑦2+𝛽2𝑧1+𝛽3𝑧2+𝛿1𝑣̂ 2+ error

+𝐇0:𝛿1=0
+Failing to reject 𝐇0:𝛿1=0 indicates that no obvious evidence for endogeneity of Population Density (y2)*

+We can reject Null Hypothesis and conclude that we have evidence for endogeneity of Population Density, therefore, we need to continue our research to find more IVs.

+Because of this result, we will explore other variables as IVs for 2SLS.
+We add Unemployment and Urbanization as IVs.
+Both of those variables affects the regressor (Population Density) but do not directly influence the dependent variable (Covid-19 Fatality Rate) except through the indirect effect on the regressor.

+# Additional IVs
+We fail to reject Null Hypothesis at 1% and 5% when we change the IVs.
+We conclude that there are no evidence for endogeneity of Population Density when we use IVs such as Unemployment and Urbanization.

+We conclude that the population density has a significant effect on Fatality Rate and by using the following variables such as AGELevelShare, HC , EDUC, OBESE, LIFE, IR and IVs being Urban and Unemployment rates, the focal X remains stable.

+One of the limitations is that our dataset has a lot of variables but limited rows due to number of US States.